• Ruth Gibson

 Bio

 Ruth graduated from the University of Bath in 2020 with a BSc in psychology.
-She then went on to work as a graduate teaching assistant in psychology at the University of Gloucestershire.
-She has recently submitted her MSc by research, which used a systematic review to understand the social status signals of pro-environmental behaviour.
-Ruth is excited to apply her knowledge of social and environmental psychology to the automotive industry within AAPS, while broadening her understanding of the industry.
+She then went on to work as a graduate teaching assistant in psychology at the University of Gloucestershire while completing her Masters degree.
+Her MSc by research used a systematic review to understand the social status signals of pro-environmental behaviour.
+Ruth is excited to apply her knowledge of social and environmental psychology to understanding the role of emotions in public acceptance of transport projects.

 FunFacts